garipew/mich/README.md

 ```

 ## Notes
-Itens can be selected with <kbd>Tab</kbd>.
+- mich is not a standalone application but a tool to integrate on your pipeline. (check our [examples](examples))

-When <kbd>Enter</kbd> is pressed, all selected itens are written to stdout.
+- All selected itens are written to stdout on <kbd>Enter</kbd>.

-If no item is selected, then mich will write the item under the cursor to stdout.
+- If no item is selected, then the item under the cursor is written.

 ### Navigation
 mich implements vim-**like** navigation